 If you’re undecided, you should be aware of how other brands leverage lead scoring for growth.
-Even if you’re on board and planning to automate the process with lead generation software, it’s important to define clear goals and success factors.
+Even if you’re on board and planning to automate the process, it’s important to define clear goals and success factors.
 What do you hope to achieve?
 How will you track the results?

 Here are three areas where marketing and sales typically see the biggest improvements:

 Higher Sales Productivity Instead of wasting their time cold-calling and following up with unqualified leads, your sales team can have rewarding conversations and invest their time in activities that actually yield results (issuing a free demo, giving a price quote, etc.).
 By filtering out bad or cold leads, a scoring system can also shorten the sales cycle (from sales-ready to purchase).
 A pure and concise conversion process means you can win more business opportunities with fewer sales reps.

 Marketing and Sales Alignment Although this is a less tangible benefit, it has very real implications.
 According to SiriusDecisions, B2B companies with aligned marketing and sales departments experience 24 percent faster revenue growth.
 Lead scoring provides the perfect opportunity for the two departments to collaborate.
 Sales specialists can tell marketers what kind of content will help them start conversations and which metrics are actually indicative of purchase intent.
 And marketers can use this insight to improve their efforts and create targeted programs.